East Africa to join world gas giants

 Ophir’s partner, British gas producer BG Group, announced a major discovery off Tanzania this week.
 U.S. explorer Anadarko Petroleum and Italian oil group Eni announced even bigger finds off Mozambique.

-Anadarko estimates its reserves off northern Mozambique at 50 trillion cubic feet (1.4 trillion cubic meters) - almost as much as Libya’s proven gas reserves.
+Anadarko estimates its reserves off northern Mozambique at 50 trillion cubic feet (1.4 trillion cubic metres) - almost as much as Libya’s proven gas reserves.
 It is planning production from 2018.

-Eni says its neighboring exploration block may have 52 trillion cubic feet of gas.
+Eni says its neighbouring exploration block may have 52 trillion cubic feet of gas.
 Across the border, BG, Ophir, Exxon Mobil and Statoil say they may have 20 trillion cubic feet.

 The 253 trillion cubic feet that the U.S. Geological Survey now estimates may lie off Kenya, Tanzania and Mozambique compares to 186 trillion cubic feet for Nigeria, Africa’s biggest energy producer.